Creature types

 • You take half the usual falling damage (rounded down.)

-Whisking You can effectively “see” two steps ahead of them in the dark with your long whiskers.
-Your sense of touch includes your whiskers.
-This touch is delicate, but can sense heat and texture.
-If you lose your whiskers, you lose these abilities until they regrow
+Whisking You can “see” two steps ahead with your whiskers.
+Your sense of touch includes them.
+They can sense heat and texture.
+If you lose your whiskers, you lose these abilities until they regrow.

 Uncommon